bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

 [powerful](https://docs.bazel.build/versions/master/bazel-vision.html) build
 tool that's especially suited for large codebases with [multiple languages](https://blog.bazel.build/2018/12/05/multilanguage-build-system.html).
-But it grew out of Google, which historically wrote code for fleets of identical Linux servers with little need for customization.
+But it was originally created for Google engineers writing code for fleets of identical Linux servers with little need for customization.
 What customization was needed was achieved with
 [ad hoc flags and logic](https://source.bazel.build/bazel/+/144912e7b7a86b45e07f79e76f6fed20890acb36:src/main/java/com/google/devtools/build/lib/rules/cpp/CppOptions.java;l=258) built straight into the tool.

 This is no longer true inside or outside of Google.
-Modern software targets phones, cloud, servers, desktops, [smart devices](https://en.wikipedia.org/wiki/Smart_device) and more, and must offer increasingly flexible support for any combination of these platforms.
+Modern software runs on phones, cloud, servers, desktops, [smart devices](https://en.wikipedia.org/wiki/Smart_device) and more, and must offer increasingly flexible support for any combination of these platforms.